briandipalma/custom-elements-hack-day/README.md

 });
 ```

-And finally if you plan on using HTML markup to create your element then you need to declare what type it is.
+And if you use HTML markup to create your element then you need to declare what type it is.

 ```HTML
 <button is="custom-button-element"></button>